kadena-community/kadena.js/packages/libs/client/NEW_README.md

   ]);
 ```

-Add a list of signers with no capabilities
+To add a list of signers with no capabilities:

 ```typescript
 Pact.builder